This guide focuses on the exception classes and macros made available by the ecl to the user.

 When you disable ecl exceptions, all ecl classes are designed in such a way so that they can gracefully fall back to a lower form of error handling.

-Exceptions can also be enabled exclusively for debug mode (so long as NDEBUG is not defined) with the debug_throw and debug_throw_decl macros.
+Exceptions can also be enabled exclusively for debug mode (so long as NDEBUG is not defined) with the debug_throw macro.
 When NDEBUG is defined, the throw will automatically disappear from the program code.

 Catching can be done with the usual try-catch blocks, but if you want to pre-process this code away as well, you can use the debug_try and debug_catch macros.

-In addition, you may use the assert_throw and assert_throw_decl macros (a mechanism similar to the run_time_assert function in ecl_errors) as follows:
+In addition, you may use the assert_throw macro (a mechanism similar to the run_time_assert function in ecl_errors) as follows: